develprr/metamatic-blog/_posts/2023-05-19-how-to-create-event-driven-data-flow-with-websockets-and-kafka.markdown

 a huge database.
 Every time when a log entry is written to the database, we want it to immediately propagate to the browser based user interface that the the staff then monitors.
 We want the data flow to be event-driven.
-Each client node of the data flow system should not be doing expensive continuous short-polling to its server counterpart.
-Rather, the event should be pushing the changes to the client part.
+Each client - or consumer - node of the data flow in the system should not be doing expensive continuous short-polling to its provider counterpart.
+Rather, the provider part should be pushing the changes to the consumer part.

 So what to do?